Archjh/PyCheat-Client/README.md

-# Kar-Launcher
+# PyCheat-Client

-**Kar Launcher** is a dedicated launcher for a Minecraft hack client ArchLibman.
+**PyCheat Client** is a dedicated launcher for a Minecraft hack client pycheat.

 ## Dependencies